open-forest-observatory/ofo-argo/README.md

 RUN_FOLDER is what you want to name the parent directory of your output

 The rest of the 'DB' parameters are for logging argo status in a postGIS database.
 These are not public credentials.
 Authorized users can find them [here](https://docs.google.com/document/d/155AP0P3jkVa-yT53a-QLp7vBAfjRa78gdST1Dfb4fls/edit?tab=t.0).

+The 'S3' parameters are related to uploading outputs to Jetstream2 S3 bucket

 <br/>